phalcon-orphanage/docs-app/4.0/en/acl.md

 <a name='adding-subjects'></a>
 ## Adding Subjects
 A [Subject](api/Phalcon_Acl_Subject) is the area of the application where access is controlled.
 In a MVC application, this would be a Controller.
-Although not mandatory, the [Phalcon\Acl\Subject](api/Phalcon_Acl_Subject) class can be used to define resources in the application.
+Although not mandatory, the [Phalcon\Acl\Subject](api/Phalcon_Acl_Subject) class can be used to define subjects in the application.
 Also it is important to add related actions to a subject so that the ACL can understand what it should control.

 There are two ways of adding subjects to our list.
 * by using a [Phalcon\Acl\Subject](api/Phalcon_Acl_Subject) object or